 - Pseudofolliculitis barbae, also known as razor bumps

-To help prevent ingrown hairs, avoid shaving, tweezing and waxing, if possible.
-If that's not an option, use these tips to make ingrown hairs less likely:
+To help prevent ingrown hair, avoid shaving, tweezing and waxing.
+If that's not an option, use these tips to make ingrown hair less likely:

-- Wash your skin with warm water and a mild facial cleanser before shaving.
+- Before shaving wash your skin with warm water and a mild facial cleanser.

 - Rinse the blade after each stroke.

-The following hair removal methods also may help prevent ingrown hairs:
+The following hair removal methods also may help prevent ingrown hair:

-- Electric razor or clipper.
-With the razor, avoid the closest shave setting and hold the razor or clipper slightly away from your skin.
+- Electric razor or clippers.
+With the razor, avoid the closest shave setting.
+Hold the razor or clippers slightly away from your skin.

-- Chemical hair remover.
-The chemicals in hair-removing products (depilatories) may irritate your skin, so test on a small area first.
+- Chemical hair remover (depilatory).
+The chemicals in hair removal products may irritate your skin, so test on a small patch of hair first.

 Jan.
 19, 2024